bemts-hhs/bemts-hhs/README.md

 ## 🔬 Research Interests

-My focus is on creating **custom packages** 📦 that support **injury** and **EMS research**.
+BEMTS is focused on creating **custom packages** 📦 that support **injury** and **EMS research**.
 These packages streamline workflows, enhance data analysis, and promote reproducibility in public health research.
 Some key areas of interest:

 - **Trauma case data analysis** 🚑
 - **EMS response metrics** ⏱️